Siberfox/Codewars/README.md

 #HELLO

-This repository is a test for the period of my training.
+This repository for my training.